Minnesota vs. West Virginia Guaranteed Rate Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Over/Under Insights

-- Minnesota's games this season have gone over 45 points seven of 12 times.
+- Minnesota and its opponents have gone over the current 44.5-point total in seven of 12 games (58.3%) this season.

-- The two teams combine to score 52.9 points per game, 7.9 more than the total in this contest.
+- Tuesday's over/under is 8.4 points lower than the two team's combined 52.9 points per game average.

-- These two squads combine to allow 42.6 points per game, 2.4 fewer than this contest's over/under.
+- These two squads combine to surrender 42.6 points per game, 1.9 fewer than this contest's over/under.

-- Golden Gophers games this season feature an average total of 48 points, a number three points higher than Tuesday's over/under.
+- The Golden Gophers and their opponents have scored an average of 48 points per game in 2021, 3.5 more than Tuesday's total.

-- The 45-point total for this game is 7.7 points below the 52.7 points per game average total in Mountaineers games this season.
+- The 52.7 PPG average total in Mountaineers games this season is 8.2 points more than this game's over/under.

 Minnesota Stats and Trends

-- In Minnesota's 12 games this year, it has seven wins against the spread.

-- The Golden Gophers have been favored by 3.5 points or more six times this season and are 3-3 ATS in those games.
+- The Golden Gophers are 3-3 ATS when favored by 4 points or more this season.

-- Minnesota's games this year have gone over the total in six out of 12 opportunities (50%).
+- Minnesota's games this year have hit the over six times in 12 opportunities (50%).

-- Minnesota is 5-2 against the spread and 5-2 overall when the team totals more than 349.7 yards.
+- In games that Minnesota picks up more than 349.7 yards, the team is 5-2 against the spread and 5-2 overall.

-- The Golden Gophers have 11 giveaways this season, while the Mountaineers have 12 takeaways .

 - Find the latest spread and moneyline odds for Minnesota at SISportsbook.